1 Drummond Street North,

 The redevelopment will also boost employment in the region, with more than 1,400 construction jobs expected to be created.
 Once fully operational, up to 1,000 extra positions will be created at the hospital.

-The Ballarat Base Hospital redevelopment community consultative committee will be led by former Premier and Ballarat local Steve Bracks, alongside Member for Wendouree Juliana Addison and Member for Buninyong Michaela Settle.
+The Ballarat Base Hospital redevelopment community consultative committee met five times in 2021.
+The committee was led by former Premier and Ballarat local Steve Bracks, alongside Member for Wendouree Juliana Addison and Member for Buninyong Michaela Settle.

 The members of the community consultative committee are: